Shantaram (novel): Plot summary

 The novel describes a number of foreigners of various origins, as well as local Indians, highlighting the rich diversity of life in Mumbai.
 Lin falls in love with Karla, a Swiss-American woman, befriends local artists and actors, landing him roles as an extra in several Bollywood movies, and is recruited by the Mumbai underworld for various criminal operations, including drug and weapons trade.
 Lin eventually lands in Mumbai's Arthur Road Prison.
 There, along with hundreds of other inmates, he endures brutal physical and mental abuse from the guards, while existing under extremely squalid conditions.
 However, thanks to the protection of the Afghan mafia don "Abdel Khader Khan", Lin is eventually released, and begins to work in a black market currency exchange and passport forgery.
 Having travelled as far as Africa on trips commissioned by the mafia, Lin later goes to Afghanistan to smuggle weapons for mujahideen freedom fighters.
-When his mentor Khan is killed, Lin realizes he has become everything he grew to loathe and falls into depression after he returns to India.
+When his mentor Khan is killed, Lin realises he has become everything he grew to loathe and falls into depression after he returns to India.
 He decides that he must fight for what he believes is right, and build an honest life.
 The story ends with him planning to go to Sri Lanka, which lays the premise for the sequel to this book.

 Fact-based elements

 While parts of the novel, based on Roberts' known biography, such as Roberts' criminal history and escape from prison in Australia, are a matter of public record, and read as reportedly factual, numerous significant claims by Roberts remain harder (or impossible) to verify and are disputed by the family of one of the main Indian characters in the book.

 There is a great deal of debate as to where the boundaries lie between fact and fiction in the book.
-Roberts has stated the characters in the story are largely invented, and that he merged different elements taken from true events and people into such events and characters like Prabaker 'of the big smile'.
+Roberts has stated the characters in the story are largely invented, and that he merged different elements taken from true events and people into such events and characters like Prabhaker 'of the big smile'.
 Prabhakar Kisan Khare was a real-life individual, as are the members of Khare family from the book (Kisan, Rukhma, Kishor and Parvati Khare) whose names appear on government issued identity cards.
 The family resides in the Navy Nagar slum where the lead character Shantaram also lived.
 The Khare family disputes many of Roberts' claims, although they acknowledge close association with Gregory Roberts in the 1980s.
 Prabhakar died in an accident in 1988 in circumstances matching the event in the book.

 In March 2006, the Mumbai Mirror reported they may have discovered the inspiration for the big smile of the character Prabhakar as belonging to a still living cab driver called Kishore, who took Roberts to his home village.
 Kishore Khare, brother of Prabhakar, who drives tourists around Mumbai, has told his story.